SUSAN GRAHAM

 It seemed to be a tradition in her hometown of Dayton Ohio.
 True to this theme, Graham did grow up to work on General Motors cars, just smaller and more artistic versions.
 In her installation Beautiful Ohio, she created a tiny highway that merged the Ohio auto industry with sugared mastery.

-Known for her work that blends the rugged masculinity of General Motors cars with the graceful beauty of white porcelain, Graham challenges traditional gender roles and stereotypes.
-The artistic style of a lace-like pattern, turning General Motors Cars, often a symbol of sturdiness, grime, and gasoline into ethereal objects.
+Known for her work that blends the rugged masculinity of General Motors cars with the beauty of white porcelain, Graham challenges traditional gender roles.
+With a lace-like pattern, Graham turns General Motors cars, a symbol of sturdiness, grime, and gasoline, into ethereal objects.

-When Graham found herself at the Lux Art Institute residency without a kiln, she had to use clever innovation to retain that white ethereal piping look of her porcelain sculptures.
-Her Solution?
-White piped icing!
+When Graham found herself at the Lux Art Institute residency without a kiln, she had to use clever innovation to retain that white ethereal “piping” look of her porcelain sculptures.
+Her solution?
+White sugar solution extruded from a pastry tube!
 Here, in a playful twist—Graham was using a material often associated with baking to create intricate cars designed like those made by General Motors.

 Susan Graham, Beautiful Ohio at Lux Art Institute, Glazed porcelain, 2012

-Sugar became a sweet medium that continued the lacelike pattern, but with it came an assortment of challenges.
+Sugar became a sweet medium that created the lacelike pattern, but with it came an assortment of challenges.
 None of the pieces could get wet as water would melt the sugar, and touching them could make them crumble.
-Just like the mummy shrouds that melted in the heat of Egyptian tombs; these masterpieces that took hours could disappear in an instant.
 In this way, Graham added another layer of complexity to her work—the fragility of these sculptures reflected the tension between the tough, durable image of industrial machinery and the delicate, fleeting nature of her materials.

-In addition to the car collection, Beautiful Ohio, Susan Graham also made a group of guns made of sugar and water titled, My Dad’s Gun Collection, which replicated her father’s favorite firearms.
+In addition to the car collection Beautiful Ohio, Graham also made a group of guns out of sugar and water, titled My Dad’s Gun Collection, which replicated her father’s favorite firearms.
 These she displayed in a velvet lined case with an indentation carved out for each of the 22 pieces from pistols to rifles.

 Another fascinating installation was Graham’s three-dimensional model Toile Landscape.
-Each diamond-shaped unit captured the paradox of a delicate natural material, sugar—with industry, electricity, and synthetics.
+Each diamond-shaped unit captured the paradox of the natural material, sugar—with industry, electricity, and synthetics.
 Graham’s wall decor included many contemporary 21st-century items surrounded by her more typical filigree bric-à-brac.
-The cellphone towers and electric equipment housing formed a landscape seen as new and intrusive into something filled with the delicate contours of a young lady's sweet sixteen bedroom.
+Graham's wallpaper patterns have cellphone towers and electrical charging stations as their counterpieces rather than the bunnies and kittens found in young ladies' bedrooms of yore.

-Whether it's a sugar-infused car or a magical porcelain landscape—Graham turns everyday objects into something far more playful.
+Whether it's a sugar-infused car or an edible AK47—Graham turns everyday objects into something far more playful.
 She gives us permission to laugh, to question, and to embrace the unexpected connections between sweetness and steel, fragility and fortitude.
-And really, who wouldn't want to see a sugar-powered mechanical landscape or take a closer look at a muscle car made of sugar?
-In Graham’s world, even the toughest things have a delicate side.

 Susan Graham, Beautiful Ohio at Lux Art Institute, Glazed porcelain, 2012